skleinbo/class_website/README.md

     gulp
     ```

-    This will build all assets and place them into `dev`.
+    This builds all assets and places them into `dev`.
 As long as the `gulp` process is running, changes made to the source files trigger a new build and are reflected immediately in the live view.

 ## Customization